-Planning officials manages and coordinates the establishment and support of programmes and/or projects of significance to the operation and administration of a major, key operating component of the organization.
-They provides and/or coordinates program planning and evaluation, ensuring that developing and existing programs are effective and in conformance with the overall goals and objectives of the organization.
-They also participates in strategic planning as appropriate, and supports, represents, and deputizes for the principal executive of the component in programmatic interactions with various internal and external constituencies, as appropriate.
+Planning and sustainable management officials manages and coordinates the establishment and support of programmes and/or projects of significance to the operation and administration of a major, key operating component of the organisation.
+They provide and/or coordinates program planning and evaluation, ensuring that developing and existing programs are effective, sustainable and in conformance with the overall goals and objectives of the organisation.
+They also participate in strategic planning as appropriate, and supports, represents, and deputises for the principal executive of the component in programmatic interactions with various internal and external constituencies, as appropriate.

-- (a) Plans, develops, implements, and coordinates strategic operational and administrative programs, projects, and/or services of broad significance to the organization; - (b) Establishes and implements short- and long-range organizational goals, objectives, strategic plans, policies, and operating procedures; - (c) Monitors and evaluates programmatic and operational effectiveness, and effects changes required for improvement; - (d) Determines need and plans, develops, and assesses a wide range of integrated communications strategies and programs for and on behalf of the organization's principal executive; - (e) Administers, oversees, and coordinates the activities of a range of specified operating and support programs, as appropriate to the objectives of the organization; - (f) Designs, establishes, and maintains an organizational structure and staffing to effectively accomplish the organization's goals and objectives; oversees recruitment, training, supervision, and evaluation of unit staff; - (g) Provides strategic advice and consultation to leadership in the development, implementation, and evaluation of modifications and enhancements to existing operations, systems, and procedures; - (h) Oversees the supervision of personnel, which includes work allocation, training, promotion, enforcement of internal procedures and controls, and problem resolution; evaluates performance and makes recommendations for personnel actions; motivates employees to achieve peak productivity and performance; - (i) Develops and manages annual capital and/or operating budgets; oversees, monitors, and coordinates program budgets as appropriate.
+- (a) Plans, develops, implements, and coordinates strategic operational and administrative programs, projects, and/or services of broad significance to the organisation; - (b) Establishes and implements short- and long-range organisational goals, objectives, strategic plans, policies, and operating procedures; - (c) Monitors and evaluates programmatic and operational effectiveness, and effects changes required for improvement; - (d) Determines need and plans, develops, and assesses a wide range of integrated communications strategies and programs for and on behalf of the organisation's principal executive; - (e) Administers, oversees, and coordinates the activities of a range of specified operating and support programs, as appropriate to the objectives of the organisation;

+- (f) Designs, establishes, and maintains an organisational structure and staffing to effectively accomplish the organisation's goals and objectives; oversees recruitment, training, supervision, and evaluation of unit staff; - (g) Provides strategic advice and consultation to leadership in the development, implementation, and evaluation of modifications and enhancements to existing operations, systems, and procedures; - (h) Oversees the supervision of personnel, which includes work allocation, training, promotion, enforcement of internal procedures and controls, and problem resolution; evaluates performance and makes recommendations for personnel actions; motivates employees to achieve peak productivity and performance; - (a) Develops and manages annual capital and/or operating budgets; oversees, monitors, and coordinates program budgets as appropriate.

-- Planning Officer - Community Development Officer
+- Planning Officer

+- Urban Planning Technician

+- Sustainable Management Officer

-Economic Officials
+Economic Development Officials

-Economic officials are responsible for continuously developing and maintaining knowledge required to do the job by understanding, embracing and contributing to the community's economic development.
+Economic development officials are responsible for continuously developing and maintaining knowledge required to do the job by understanding, embracing and contributing to the community's economic development.

-- (a) Formulating, implementing and monitoring projects to support business growth; - (b) Building partnerships with communities, business networks and government agencies; - (c) Setting up training schemes for businesses and unemployed people; - (d) Advising businesses and community groups; - (e) Promoting specific areas to attract new employers and businesses; - (f) Working on neighbourhood renewal projects; - (g) Organizing business fairs; - (h) Attract inward investment or bidding for funding.
+- (a) Formulating, implementing and monitoring projects to support business growth; - (b) Building partnerships with communities, business networks and government agencies; - (c) Setting up training schemes for businesses and unemployed people; - (d) Advising businesses and community groups; - (e) Promoting specific areas to attract new employers and businesses; - (f) Working on neighbourhood renewal projects; - (g) Organising business fairs; - (h) Attract inward investment or bidding for funding.